Want to take a trip to Japan but can’t physically travel?

-Yuki, a veteran otaku will take you on a virtual tour of Japan’s #1 otaku district, Akihabara.
+Yuki, a veteran otaku, will take you on this virtual tour of Japan’s #1 otaku district, Akihabara.

 Before the tour, you are sent a form to fill out about your interest in anime.
 It is VERY IMPORTANT that you fill this out with as much detail as possible.

-There is a big emphasis on you, the customer, and he will change his tour to incorporate your interests.
+There is a big emphasis on you, the customer, and Yuki will change his tour to tailored to your interests.

-In addition, he wants you to be part of the tour and keeps you engaged.
-Like a traditional tour, you will learn some new information and have fun doing it.
+Additionally, he wants you to be part of the tour and keeps you engaged.
+Like a traditional tour, you will learn some new information and have fun doing it, too!